LSEG-API-Samples/Article.EWA.JavaScript.WebWorkersApp/README.md

 # Refinitiv Real-time WebSocket API with Web Workers Example

-- Last update: Jan 2021
+- Last update: Sep 2021
 - Environment: Any
 - Compiler: JavaScript
 - Prerequisite: Refinitiv Real-Time Advanced Data Hub and Refinitiv Real-Time Advanced Distribution servers version 3.2.1 and above

 ## Overview

-[Websocket API for Pricing Streaming and Real-Time Service](https://developers.refinitiv.com/en/api-catalog/elektron/refinitiv-websocket-api) aka Websocket API application enables easy integration into a multitude of client technology environments such as scripting and web.
+[Websocket API for Pricing Streaming and Real-Time Service](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/refinitiv-websocket-api) aka Websocket API application enables easy integration into a multitude of client technology environments such as scripting and web.
 This API runs directly on your Refinitiv Real-Time infrastructure and presents data in an open (JSON) readable format.
 The API supports all Refinitiv Real-Time data models and can be integrated into multiple client technology standards e.g. Python, R, .Net, etc.

 The web browser's JavaScript runtime is a single-threaded environment by default.
 However, the HTML standard lets developers implement multi-threads JavaScript application in the web browser by introducing the [Web Workers](https://html.spec.whatwg.org/multipage/workers.html) feature that lets web browsers run JavaScripts in the main thread and a background thread (workers thread).